QUICK SUMMARY

 Heart Health Risks:

-- Hormone Disruption: PFAS are known endocrine disruptors that interfere with hormones controlling blood pressure and inflammation.
+- Hormone Disruption: PFAS are known endocrine disruptors that can interfere with hormones controlling blood pressure and inflammation.
 This imbalance increases strain on the cardiovascular system.

 - Cumulative Effects: PFAS build up in the body over time, contributing to chronic inflammation, oxidative stress, and long-term risks of heart disease and hypertension.